yiwuen/Simple-Java-Game-Library/README.md

 SJGL is packaged into one .jar file.
 Head to the release page and install the latest .jar.
 1. Launch your preferred IDE (Eclipse IDE is recommended)
 2. Create a new Java Project and set the .jar file in the ```Build Path > Classpath```
-3. To ensure that the the library is working properly, type the following argument into ```VM Arguments```
+3. To ensure that the the library is working properly with your project (optional), type the following argument into ```VM Arguments```

 #### VM Arguments
 Windows: ```-pathCompileThread```